microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-request-differences.md

 # Request differences between Azure AD Graph and Microsoft Graph

-The Microsoft Graph API and the Azure AD Graph API are both REST APIs and they each support ODATA conventions for query parameters.
-However, the syntax varies between each API.
+Microsoft Graph and the Azure AD Graph API are both REST APIs and they each support ODATA conventions for query parameters.
+However, the syntax varies between these two APIs.

+Use the [Graph Explorer](https://aka.ms/ge) to try these request patterns against your own data, as it's a great way to learn about the request and response differences.

 ## Basic requests